Continuing our everything-you-need-to-know-about-the Major-Prophets series, here’s Daniel.

 Sunday school tomorrow—here’s the second of our Major Prophets of the Old Testament, Jeremiah.
 Of the four, Jeremiah is probably the gloomiest.
 Although God promises sunnier days ahead once He’s finished punishing Israel & Judah for their sins, large chunks of this 52-chapter book + Lamentations is about how the Chosen People have gotten seriously off the rails.

 Don’t gloat—how well-behaved have we been lately?

 Jeremiah has been called the ‘weeping prophet’.
-So much that his own people could hardly stand him and were forever throwing Jeremiah in cisterns and jails.
-Who can blame him?
+So much that his own people could hardly stand him and were forever throwing Jeremiah into cisterns and jails.
+But who can blame him for weeping?
 He witnessed everything he loved and took for granted be swept away.

 Most of the things Jeremiah foretold came true in his lifetime.
 Last week we met Isaiah, whose prophesies about the virgin birth and Messiah wouldn’t come true for 600 years.
 So far as I can tell, only one bit of Jeremiah foretells New Testament events—31:15 is thought to predict the slaughter of the innocents found in Matthew.
 Jeremiah is believed to be the author of 1 and 2 Kings, where you can read about how—starting with Solomon—things unraveled.